ericgio/react-bootstrap-typeahead/docs/API.md

 ### `<MenuItem>`
-Provides the markup for a Bootstrap menu item, but is wrapped with the `menuItemContainer` HOC to ensure proper behavior within the typeahead context.
+Provides the markup for a Bootstrap menu item, but is wrapped by the [`withItem` HOC](#useitem--withitem) to ensure proper behavior within the typeahead context.
 Provided for use if a more customized `Menu` is desired.

 #### Props
 Name | Type | Default | Description